melisgl/try/README.md

 - Version: 0.0.1
 - Description: Try is an extensible test framework with equal support for interactive and non-interactive workflows.
-- Long Description: Try stays as close to normal Lisp evaulation rules as possible.
+- Long Description: Try stays as close to normal Lisp evaluation rules as possible.
 Tests are functions that record the checks they perform as events.
 These events provide the means of customization of what to debug, print, rerun.
 There is a single fundamental check,